GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 Once identified, risks must remain in the SAR; however, if the CSP closes the risk before testing is complete, it may be marked as closed in the SAR.
 To represent a risk closure, change the risk status to \"closed\", then add an entry field and risk-log assembly, with a status-change value of \"closed \".

-In the risk-log , describe the action(s) taken by the CSP to close the risk.
+In the risk-log, describe the action(s) taken by the CSP to close the risk.

 ##### Representation